dkirkby/E4S/motor.md

 **Double check that your electrolytic capacitor has its negative wire connected to GND before applying USB power.**

 The motor has three connections:
- - Orange: power supply ground
+ - Brown: power supply ground
  - Red: power supply voltage
  - Orange: control signal input

 Note that the servo motor uses a brown wire for its GND connection, instead of the usual black.

 The control signal expects digital pulses and uses the length of each positive pulse to determine the motor speed and direction.
-The nominal response is:
+The nominal mapping between pulse width and motor rotation is:
  - 0.7ms pulse width: maximum-speed clockwise (CW) rotation
  - 1.5ms pulse width: no rotation
  - 2.3ms pulse width: maximum-speed counter-clockwise (CCW) rotation